This is the North Eastern edge of Pluto where a series of expansion fractures have created a feature referred to as a spider.

 If they are convection cells then my theory about these troughs reflecting subsurface cracks may be wrong.
 If they are not convection cells then my theory about them may have some validity to it.

-One fairly obvious observation is the cellular patterns are mostly larger nearer to the center of SP and are smaller nearer to the edges.
+One fairly obvious observation is the cellular patterns are mostly larger nearer the center of SP and are smaller nearer the edges.

 They then fade into a flattened surface without troughs but with a higher density of sublimation cups.

-Shallow sections of SP (nearer to land ice) tend to be devoid of troughs (not always) but have an increased quantity of sublimation cups.
+Shallow sections of SP (closer to the land ice) tend to be devoid of troughs (not always) but have an increased quantity of sublimation cups.